LKeplerB/trial/README.md

 # trial
-This is my first trial
+This is my first trial.
+# And it seems that it works.